cloudful-io/financial-calcs/README.md

 ![build](https://github.com/cloudful-io/financial-calcs/actions/workflows/publish.yml/badge.svg)
 ![license](https://img.shields.io/npm/l/financial-calcs)

-A lightweight TypeScript library for financial projections.
+A lightweight, reusable TypeScript library to perform financial calculation.
 This package contains **pure calculation functions** for:

-- FERS Pension projection
+- Federal Employee Retirement System (FERS) Pension projection
 - Retirement Savings projection

 All functions are decoupled from UI logic and can be used in any TypeScript or JavaScript project.